aws/sagemaker-python-sdk/doc/api/training/sdp_versions/latest.rst

 depending on the version of the library you use.

 .. important::
-   The distributed data parallel library only supports training jobs using CUDA 11 or later.
+   The distributed data parallel library supports training jobs using CUDA 11 or later.
    When you define a SageMaker ``PyTorch`` or ``TensorFlow`` estimator with ``dataparallel`` parameter ``enabled`` set to ``True``, it uses CUDA 11.
 When you extend or customize your own training image,